 This policy specifies important documents that will be retained by Desire Street Ministries in the form of either hard copy, electronic image, or other media.
 Documents will be stored in a protected environment for at least the following minimum periods of time.
 They are eligible for destruction by shredding or fire after these minimum periods.

-In regard to documents requested and subpoenaed for investigations or litigation, release will authorized by the CEO and Board Chair, and provided within 5 business days.
+In regard to documents requested and subpoenaed for investigations or litigation, release will authorized by the Executive Director and Board Chair, and provided within 5 business days.
 No document will be concealed, altered or destroyed with the intent to obstruct an investigation or litigation.

-- Onsite – Assigned Storage Room at Desire Street Ministries’ Office
+- Finance Office – Assigned storage at Desire Street Ministries’ office location

 |Record Type||Storage Location||Retention Period|